pwikapanel/illustrator-panel/README.md

+*Updated 22 May 2023 · Toulouse*

+![Svija: SVG-based websites built in Adobe Illustrator][logo]

 [logo]: http://files.svija.love/github/readme-logo.png?1 "Svija: SVG-based websites built in Adobe Illustrator"

-*Updated 24 February 2023 · Toulouse*

-![Svija: SVG-based websites built in Adobe Illustrator][logo]
+### Svija Tools 1.0.4
 ---

 note: font locations seem to be relative to stylesheet, not to document using font